Table of Contents

 Complications of Wound Healing

-Other complications include excess contracture as in burns, and wound dehiscence due to defective granulation.
+Long-term complications include hypo- or hyperpigmentation, calcification, and incisional hernia.
+Other complications include excess contracture (as with burns), joint contractures, and wound dehiscence due to defective granulation.

 Impaired healing may occur in the following cases and secondary to:

 - Diabetes: risk of infection, reduced blood flow